About Us

 I am proud that, from its inception, I have been a part of the EDC and the gains we have made in increasing awareness, improving access to care, educating the public and influencing lawmakers.
 As the founder of the country’s first residential eating disorder treatment facility, I am thrilled that the EDC’s mission to raise recognition about the serious nature of eating disorders, not only a national level but a global one, is being accomplished.”

-– Sam Menaged, EDC Board Member, The Renfrew Center
+– Sam Menaged, Former EDC Board Member, The Renfrew Center